Société Tunisienne de Banque

 Société Tunisienne de Banque is a state-controlled bank in Tunisia.
 It is listed in the Bourse de Tunis.
 It has 124,300 million dinars in assets.
 The participation in the bank's capital is as follows: public and semi-public sector (52.5%), private sector (36.2%) and foreign actors (11.3%).

 Overview

 Société Tunisienne de Banque was founded in 1958.
 It is headquartered in Tunis, Tunisia.

+The STB holds a 25% stake in the Société Nigérienne de Banque, which operates in Niger and Benin.

+In December, STB became the first bank in North Africa to achieve Swift GPI (Global Payment Innovation) status.